DataSystemsGroupUT/dataeng/Data Engineer.md

 [Full Inforgraphic](./attachments/emc_understanding_data_lakes_infographic.pdf)

 ^
-- In Data Lake, the raw data is loaded as-is, when the data is used it is given structure and it is called schema-on-read.
+- In Data Lake, the raw data is loaded as-is, when the data is used it is given structure, and it is called schema-on-read.
 - Data Lake gives engineers the ability to easily change.
-- In practice, Data Lake is a commerical term so don't sweat it.
+- In practice, Data Lake is a commercial term so don't sweat it.

 ---